 These activities are pretty common and can simply be performed.

-It is basically a Java based tool that is meant to test the performance of apps.
-Its open source nature makes it simply the best for this task.
-A number of testing related to performance of the apps can simply be handled with this tool.
-It really doesn’t matter whether its web services or web based apps.
-Moreover it is capable to handle databases as well as FTP servers.
+It is basically a Java-based tool that is meant to test the performance of apps.
+Its open-source nature makes it simply the best for this task.
+A number of testing related to the performance of the apps can simply be handled with this tool.
+It really doesn’t matter whether it's web services or web-based apps.
+Moreover, it is capable to handle databases as well as FTP servers.

-Basically this is done with the help of Samplers.
-There are several samplers which are present in the JMeter and a few of them that are used commonly are:
+Basically, this is done with the help of Samplers.
+There are several samplers that are present in the JMeter and a few of them that are used commonly are:

 Extensibility, portability as well as robustness are some of its key features.
-It is Java based approach and thus it supports all applications based on same.
-It is possible for the users to have final outcome in graphical or in tabular form.
-Test scripts can be created very fast and this is because of play back feature that JMeter is equipped with.
-Also, a user needs not to worry about the protocols that can be tested through this tool.
+It is a Java-based approach, and thus it supports all applications based on the same.
+It is possible for the users to have a final outcome in graphical or tabular form.
+Test scripts can be created very fast and this is because of the playback feature that JMeter is equipped with.
+Also, a user needs not worry about the protocols that can be tested through this tool.

-Customizing the requests that often comes from samplers is an important task in JMeter.
+Customizing the requests that often come from samplers is an important task in JMeter.
 The same is performed with the help of configuration elements.
-They can also be used when it comes to integrating the sampler requests with the data obtained from CSV file.
+They can also be used when it comes to integrating the sampler requests with the data obtained from the CSV file.

-Many times while handling the tasks in Jmeter, the need of storing the test elements is felt.
-Workbench stores them all on temporary basis.
-In addition to the testing elements, there are certain non test elements which are also present in it.
-There is a browser in this tool which helps in configuring these elements simply.
+Many times while handling the tasks in Jmeter, the need for storing the test elements is felt.
+Workbench stores them all on a temporary basis.
+In addition to the testing elements, there are certain nontest elements that are also present in it.
+There is a browser in this tool that helps in configuring these elements simply.
 Keeping anything on the Workbench doesn’t actually mean it is stored in the memory permanently.

 The name of this element is Thread Group

-When it comes to test loading of an app, only a few users are considered than all for effectively studying the behavior of app.
+When it comes to testing the loading of an app, only a few users are considered then all for effectively studying the behavior of the app.
 This also derives a lot of useful information to know the overall performance of the app.
-Of course it takes some time in making all the users in the running state.
-This time period is generally called as the Ramp up time.
-It is different with different apps depending on the overall number of users, data and several other factors.
+Of course, it takes some time in making all the users in the running state.
+This time period is generally called the Ramp uptime.
+It is different from different apps depending on the overall number of users, data, and several other factors.

-It is a very reliable told that always make sure of error free results.
-Its compatibility with all the apps makes it best in performing its task.
-JMeter is an open source tool and thus users need not to worry about the cost.
+It is a very reliable told that always makes sure of error-free results.
+Its compatibility with all the apps makes it the best in performing its task.
+JMeter is an open-source tool and thus users need not worry about the cost.
 Learning and using this tool is not at all a big deal.
-In addition to this, customization the JMeter tool to fit the exact needs is not at all a big deal.
-There are several tutorials and online community to help that can help eliminating any problem that declares its presence during the process.
+In addition to this, customization of the JMeter tool to fit the exact needs is not at all a big deal.
+There are several tutorials and online communities to help that can help to eliminate any problem that declares its presence during the process.

-Well, prime role of listeners in the JMeter is to save the outcomes of test after viewing the same.
-Basically they are also very useful when it comes to graphical analysis as well as tabular analysis of the outcomes.
+Well, the prime role of listeners in the JMeter is to save the outcomes of tests after viewing the same.
+Basically, they are also very useful when it comes to graphical analysis as well as tabular analysis of the outcomes.
 A few of the commonly used Listeners are:

 Some of the common timers used in the JMeter are: